injeti-manohar/AZ-104/Module2.md

 > Securing your Azure resources, such as virtual machines, websites, networks, and storage, is a critical function for any organization using the cloud.
 `Basics Principle Of Security : Trust No One ! --> No Extra Permissions to anyone.`

+## RBAC

+### concepts
+`Security principal`.
+Object that represents something that is requesting access to resources.
+Examples: user, group, service principal, managed identity

+`Role definition.` Collection of permissions that lists the operations that can be performed.
+Examples: Reader, Contributor, Owner, User Access Administrator

+`Scope`.
+Boundary for the level of access that is requested.
+Examples: management group, subscription, resource group, resource

+`Assignment`.
+Attaching a role definition to a security principal at a particular scope.
+Users can grant access described in a role definition by creating an assignment.
+Deny assignments are currently read-only and can only be set by Azure.